 To be more specific, here are some additional concerns regarding ethical practice in the outsourcing field:

-- Concerns about security.
-The ability of the vendor to secure confidential information is one of the key ethical concerns that companies would like to know when contracting an outsourced firm.
-Outsourcing companies should make the setup of a security systems as one of their biggest priorities.
+The ability of the vendor to secure confidential information is one of the key ethical concerns that companies should check when contracting an outsourced firm.
+Outsourcing companies should make the setup of a security system one of their biggest priorities.

-- Clear Communication.
 We make sure that our line of communication with clients is clear.
 Full transparency is implemented about schedule on transition and pricing.
 We also make sure that our privacy policies and outsourcing ethics practice are defined clearly.

 Our Service Level Agreements or SLAs with our partners cover all legal aspects of the outsourcing relationship.
 We also require a Non-Disclosure Agreement with employees and third party service providers to ensure our clients’ interests are protected.